hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## Example 1: Single-certificate

-Client requires only one classical, pq or a composite signature.
+Client requires only one traditional, pq or a composite signature.
 Client either does not support or is not configured to accept dual certificates.

 Client behavior: